Over 2000 years ago Hippocrates stated that “all disease begins in the gut.”

 14. Maintain a healthy weight.
 Excess weight puts pressure on the abdomen, which can encourage acid reflux.

 15. OTC and prescription drugs are digestive hazards!
-These include (but are not limited to) acid-blocking drugs, antacids, proton pump inhibitors, aspirin, Tylenol and NSAIDs that tear up the gut lining, impair digestion, cause leaky gut, multiple nutrient deficiencies, GI stress, and extreme health complications.
+These include (but are not limited to) antibiotics, acid-blocking drugs, antacids, proton pump inhibitors, aspirin, Tylenol and NSAIDs that tear up the gut lining, impair digestion, cause leaky gut, multiple nutrient deficiencies, GI stress, and extreme health complications.

 A study in Clinical Gastroenterology and Hepatology reported that even low-dose aspirin (as low as 75mg daily and up to 325mg daily) increases the risk of GI bleeding.
 Taking aspirin regularly not only increases risk of GI bleeding, it increases risk of micro-bleeding in the brain by 70 percent.
 According to the American Journal of Medicine approximately 107,000 individuals are hospitalized every year for NSAID-related GI complications, and at least 16,500 deaths occur.

 16. Stay hydrated!
 Drink 8-12 ounces of filtered water before meals.
 Add the juice from a fresh lemon or lime and a 1/4 teaspoon of Celtic sea salt.
-Drink this 5-10 minutes before meals will help to improve digestion, promote bile production and increase HCL production.
+Drink this 5-10 minutes before meals will help to improve digestion, promote bile production and increase natural production of hydrochloric acid.

 Avoid drinking water during mealtime as it weakens and impairs digestion, and dilutes natural levels of HCL and bile that are required to properly breakdown and digest food.

 17. Stimulate the vagus nerve.
 Make sure vagal tone via the vagus nerve to the stomach is stimulated.
 The vagus nerve is the longest of all our cranial nerves and creates a direct connection between our brain and our gut.
 It provides vital information between the brain and the gut on how the body is digesting food.

 The parasympathetic branch of the nervous system influences rest and digestion.
 Efficiency of the parasympathetic nervous system relies on the health and stimulation of the vagus nerve.
 The vagus nerve regulates breathing, heart rate and digestion.
 Those with low vagal tone are more sensitive to stress and disease, and tend to have challenges such as difficulty swallowing, increased heart rate, constipation and weaker digestion.